 This month we’ve been doing a series on different ways to say things in English, in order to help expand your vocabulary and know what to say in lots of situations.

 In our previous lessons, we learned 20 different ways to say yes, 20 ways to say no, and 20 ways to say sorry.
 Today we’ll cover 20 ways to say thank you – phrases for expressing gratitude and appreciation.
-We’ll start out with some basic ones you probably already know, but keep watching so that you learn some new ones, OK?
+We’ll start out with some basic thank you phrases you probably already know, like “thank you so much” and “thanks a lot” but keep watching so that you learn some new ways to say thank you!

 And if you want to learn a lot more real English phrases, make sure to download my free e-book that will teach you 500 phrases that native speakers use often.

-All right, let’s jump in to our “thank you” phrases.
+All right, let’s jump in to our ways to say “thank you” in English:

 “Thanks for… / Thank you for…”

 First we have our basic phrases “Thanks for / Thank you for…” and these are followed by a noun or by the ING form of the verb.
 For example:

 - Thanks for stopping by.

 Don’t make the mistake of saying “Thank you for help me” – if you’re going to use a verb, it needs to be in the -ING form.